 Tired of getting unwanted text messages on your phone?
-Automated message spam is illegal, but that isn't stopping the scammers from sending out endless offers for free gifts, cheap mortgages, or debt relief services.
+Spam text messages are illegal, but that isn't stopping the scammers from sending out endless offers for free gifts, cheap mortgages, or debt relief services.
 We loathe unwanted messages, and we hate text spam just as much as you do.
 Really.

-Here are 5 tips to help protect yourself from unwanted messages.
+Here are 5 tips to help protect yourself from spam messages.

 2. Block the Sender

 One of the easiest ways to stop scammers is to block the number.
-Here's a great article on how to block a number on any phone.
+Here's a great article on blocking a number on any phone.